highlight/highlight.io/docs/general-docs/3_getting-started/client-sdk/1_client-sdk-overview.md

 import { H } from 'highlight.run'

 H.init(
-	'<YOUR_ORGANIZATION_ID>', // Get this from https://app.highlight.run/setup
+	'<YOUR_PROJECT_ID>', // Get this from https://app.highlight.run/setup
 )
 ```